 When you take the time to determine if you need your crypto taxes fixed, you should encounter all the schedules that are involved.
 There are Schedule C, Schedule D, and Schedule E.

-My free health check makes sure to address each of these, explaining more about what are actually taxable events in crypto trading.
+My health check makes sure to address each of these, explaining more about what are actually taxable events in crypto trading.
 You may be surprised.

 Still Claim Like-Kind Exchange?

 Many traders who did not report all their trades in 2017, did so because they were afraid of having to pay enormous taxes on their incredible gains.
 This dilemma became worse when the value of their holdings plunged in 2018, making the size of the tax bill more staggering.